olivrlee/calcite/looker.md

 *Read the instructions* in the `looker-release.sh` script, but do not run that script until you're ready to publish a production release.

-Looker has poor infrastructure for testing with local builds of Avatica.
+Looker has poor infrastructure for testing with local builds of Calcite.
-The easiest way is to upload a snapshot version to Looker's Nexus repository and use it.
+The easiest way is to upload a snapshot version to Looker's Artifact Registry repository and use it.
 To upload a snapshot version, simply run `./looker-snapshot.sh`, which runs `./gradlew build` and, if successful, uploads the resulting snapshot artifacts to the repo